Pencil-World/ASTRO-7N/README.md

 It spams the dialogue while at the same time pausing when encountering a copper quiz so you don't lose points.

 ## INSTALLATION
+Make sure to download the files you want from this branch before proceeding to the rest of the guide.
+Download or copy/paste the code from the [ASTRO_7N.py](ASTRO_7N.py) file.
-You can either activate the virtual environment I have uploaded to the github repository, or install the modules yourself.
+You can either create a virtual environment or install the modules directly onto your computer.
+If you install the modules directly, it will go to your main python thingy.
+If you create a virtual environment, make sure to activate it.
 Here are the commands to install the modules:
 ```
 pip install pillow